datacarpentry/astronomy-python/_extras/guide.md

 * Make sure to review the query from Lesson 2 and remind learners what each filter does and why we're using it

 * Notice that the definitions of `phi1_min`, `phi1_max`, etc.  are different in this lesson.
 Because we are adding more filters, we can select a bigger region without exceeding resource limits.
-If students don't get as many "candidates" as expected, they might be using the old values of these bounds.
+If learners don't get as many "candidates" as expected, they might be using the old values of these bounds.

 * Defining the new region is a good opportunity to go back to the figure and connect these coordinates to the physical picture of GD-1